agalue/onms-azure-lab/README.md

   -var "username=agalue" \
   -var "password=1HateWind0ws;" \
   -var "email=agalue@opennms.org" \
-  -var "resource_group_create=true" \
+  -var "resource_group.create=true" \
-  -var "resource_group_name=OpenNMS"
+  -var "resource_group.name=OpenNMS"
 ```

 Additionally, if you want to enable SCRAM authentication for Kafka and TLS Encrytion via LetsEncrypt for OpenNMS and Kafka, add `-var "security.enabled=true"` to the list of variables.

-All the resources will be prefixed by the content of the `username` variable for their names.
+All the resources will be prefixed by the content of the `name_prefix` variable for their names.

 The provided credentials will give you SSH access to all the machines, and remember that you can use the generated FQDNs (as all the IP addresses, public and private, are dynamic).